A Helical-Deflector-Based Radio-Frequency Spiral Scanning System for keV Energy Electrons: Experimental Studies

 These results demonstrate that a deflector with a given set of parameters can operate efficiently over a relatively wide range of frequencies.
-Consequently, by using a deflector with suitable parameters, it becomes possible to achieve spiral scanning with a specified beat period in the needed frequency region throughout the 400–1000 MHz frequency range.
+While spiral scans are shown here for frequencies in the 400–600\,MHz range, circular scanning of the same deflectors has been experimentally verified up to 1000\,MHz~\cite{Gevorgian2015}.
+Consequently, by using a deflector with suitable parameters, it becomes possible to achieve spiral scanning with a specified beat period in the needed frequency region throughout the 400–1000\,MHz frequency range.